Isis Masonic Lodge: Heritage listing

 The Isis Masonic Lodge was listed on the Queensland Heritage Register on 28 April 2000 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Isis Masonic Lodge is important in illustrating the evolution of Queensland's history having been constructed during a period of unprecedented growth in the Isis, when Childers emerged as the centre of a substantial sugar-growing district and major social, cultural and religious institutions were established in the town.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-As a two-storey, timber hall with an impressive facade with decorative timber detailing and blue and white colour scheme, the Isis Masonic Hall demonstrates the principal characteristics of Masonic Temples in small rural settlements.
+As a two-storey, timber hall with decorative timber detailing and blue and white colour scheme, the Isis Masonic Hall demonstrates the principal characteristics of Masonic Temples in small rural settlements.

 The place is important because of its aesthetic significance.

 The building has aesthetic significance derived from its fine yet simple design and timber detailing and its striking presence in the streetscape.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The place has a strong and special association with the Childers community, in particular local Freemasons and their families, as the principal and symbolic place for the practice of Freemasonry in the town and an important centre for cultural and social activities for over 100 years.